Chewy Chubby Chocolate Chip Cookies

-- Scoop the dough into medium mounds (about 1-1/2 tablespoons each) and place on the lined sheets, about 2 inches apart.
+- Scoop the dough into medium mounds using a cookie scoop (or about 1-1/2 tablespoons each) and place on the lined sheets, about 2 inches apart.
 (You can also gently press each mound down a bit, depending on how thick you like your cookies.)

 - Bake the cookies one sheet at a time for 8-10 minutes, or until the tops are golden brown.
 Allow the cookies to rest for 1 minute on the pan, then carefully transfer them to racks to cool.

 * To chill the dough: Divide the dough in half, wrap each piece airtight in plastic film, and refrigerate for at least 2 hours-3 days.
 Or scoop the dough and freeze it in balls.
 You will need to bake them a little longer.

 This recipe comes from the cookbook, Baking Chez Moi: Recipes from My Paris Home to Your Home Anywhere by Dorie Greenspan (Amazon).